PerryJia90/Simple-FAQ-Web/README.md

 <h5>5.
 As a user I want to check the number of my followers so that I can know how many people have followed me and who are they.
 <h5>6.
 As a user I want to check the list of my followers so that I can know who have followed me.

-# Epic 2 : like questions
+# Epic 2 : Like questions

 <h3> ·user stories: